In this Article

 Last Updated on

 Hormonal fluctuations during pregnancy can make your gums sensitive and lead to a host of dental problems.
-But is a tooth extraction safe?
+However, during this sensitive time, many women wonder if a tooth extraction is safe.
 Keep reading to know more.

 Is a Tooth Extraction During Pregnancy Safe?

 Dentists usually refrain from tooth extraction when a woman is pregnant.
-That’s because it can lead to excessive pain, and stress, that is harmful to your growing baby.
+That’s because it can lead to excessive pain, and stress, which is harmful for your growing baby.
 However, in case of an infection or gingivitis, an emergency tooth extraction may be considered.

 Common Oral Problems During Pregnancy